Tan5en5/codeigniter-debugbar/readme.md

 ```php
 $autoload['packages'] = array(APPPATH.'third_party/codeigniter-debugbar');
 ```
-If you want to log messages and exceptions you can also put in the autoloader the console library
+If you want to log messages and exceptions you can also load console library
 ```php
 $autoload['libraries'] = array('console');
 ```